During your inpatient stay, your care will be coordinated by a team of physicians and allied health professionals who serve our Hospitalist Program.

 A hospitalist is a full-time, board-certified internist who specializes in hospital in-patient medicine.
 These physicians provide continuous care to hospitalized patients.
-Members of your hospital team, which include physicians and specially trained allied health professionals; will be at Geneva General Hospital and Soldiers & Sailors Memorial Hospital around the clock.
+Members of your hospitalist team, which include physicians and specially trained allied health professionals, will be at Geneva General Hospital and Soldiers & Sailors Memorial Hospital around the clock.

 How will I benefit from a hospitalist's care?

-As hospitalists spend all of their time in the hospital, they are available throughout the day to monitor your progress and respond to emergencies.
-Hospitalists order tests and medical procedures, consult with specialists when appropriate, while maintaining open communication with your private primary care physician.
+As hospitalists spend all of their time in the hospital, they are available throughout the day.
+Hospitalists order tests and medical procedures, consult with specialists when appropriate, while maintaining open communication with your primary care physician.
 Hospitalist providers will see you daily at the bedside to evaluate your condition, communicate your diagnostic and treatment plan, and work directly with a Care Manager to develop and coordinate your discharge needs.